guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Docker.md

 anonymous volumes are **removed automatically**, when a container is removed with the `--rm` option container are remove automatically when a container is removed.
 If you start a container **without that option**, the anonymous volume would **NOT be removed ** even if you remove the container (with `docker rm ...`).

-docker sets ups a folder / path on the host machine, the exact location in unknown to the user. and it's managed by the `docker volumes` command.

-To persist data, it's necessary to mount a volume or map a directory outside the container on the docker host or host to a directory inside the container.

 `docker run -v /app/data/ ...` --> creates an anonymous volume `docker run -v data:/app/data ...` --> creates a named volume `docker rum -v /path/to/code:/app/code ...` --> creates a bind mount